Armellino Center of Excellence for Williams Syndrome at CHOP

 Our research

-Our clinic partners with the Armellino Center of Excellence for Williams Syndrome at Penn Medicine to enhance clinical and social services to patients, while also advancing scientific discovery about Williams syndrome.
+Our clinic partners at Penn Medicine enhance clinical and social services to patients, while advancing scientific discovery about Williams syndrome.

 About your child’s visit

 We ask you to share medical records and imaging tests before your child’s visit.
 This will help us determine which specialists your child should see during clinic.
-At the visit, your child will remain in one exam room while specialists rotate in to evaluate your child and talk with you.
-You’ll leave with a detailed care plan to support your child’s development.
+At the visit, you may choose for your child to remain in one exam room while specialists rotate in to evaluate them and talk with you.
+Or you can choose a coordinated-care approach and travel to specialists around the hospital to space the appointments out.
+When your visit is complete, you’ll leave with a detailed care plan to support your child’s development.

 Your donation changes lives